Postal

 account name (used for creating a list of accounts to create on your test server).
 Rabid is the mad Biff, it is a POP benchmark.

-Postal now adds a MD5 checksum to all messages it sends (checksum is over the subject and message body including the “\r\n” that ends each line of text in the SMTP protocol).
+Postal now adds a MD5 checksum in the header X-PostalHash to all messages it sends (checksum is over the Subject, Date, Message-ID, From, and To headers and the message body including the “\r\n” that ends each line of text in the SMTP protocol).
 Rabid now checks the MD5 checksum and displays error messages when it doesn’t match.

 I have added rate limiting support in Rabid and Postal.
 This means that you can specify that these programs send a specific number of messages and perform a specific number of POP connections per minute respectively.
 This should make it easy to determine the amount of system resources that are used by a particular volume of traffic.
 Also if you want to run performance analysis software to determine what the bottlenecks are on your mail server then you could set Postal and Rabid to only use half the maximum speed (so the CPU and disk usage of the analysis software won’t impact on the mail server).